-The Master of Music degree in Music Education is designed to meet the needs of practicing music educators.
-A personalized course of study based on academic background and professional interests is selected in consultation with the student’s advisor.
-Music Education master's courses.
+The Master of Music degree in Music Education is a personalized course of study based on academic background, musicianship, and visionary research interests.

-The degree requirements for the Master of Music in Music Education consist of five Music Education core courses, as well as additional music courses and electives that are selected by the graduate student and their advisors.
+The degree requirements for the Master of Music in Music Education consists of five Music Education core courses, as well as additional music courses and electives that are selected by the graduate students and their advisors.

 Incoming graduate students are first given competency tests to determine if remedial work is needed.
 All competency examinations must be completed before the end of the second semester.

 A wide range of electives are available to meet the diverse career needs of the graduate student.
 Some students elect courses outside the school.
 Others prefer to do the majority of their elective work in the School of Music and explore in greater depth areas such as music history, theory, pedagogy, chamber music, computer music, recording technology and accompanying.

 Students who are accepted to begin work in the master’s program are not automatically candidates for the degree.
 They must complete 36 units of graduate courses with an average of “B” or better before they can be considered as candidates for the degree.

 Furthermore, a grade of at least a “B” must be earned each semester in the student’s major area.
 Graduate students may be released from the program if they do not maintain the professional standards of the school or make sufficient progress during any semester.